-Highway 8 is identified as a County Growth Corridor in the City of Calgary-Rocky View County Intermunicipal Development Plan (IDP).
+Highway 8 is identified as a County Growth Corridor in the Rocky View County/City of Calgary Intermunicipal Development Plan (IDP).
 Existing approved development in the Highway 8 corridor is nearly built-out, and the existing communities do not yet provide adequate community services, including schools, grocery stores, and other commercial uses that provide for area residents' daily needs.
-The Elbow View ASP promotes the vision shared by the City of Calgary and Rocky View County for this important growth corridor while contributing integral community, recreational, and commercial amenities to the broader community.
+The Elbow View ASP promotes a vision for a new community along this important growth corridor, while contributing integral recreational, and commercial amenities and services to the broader Highway 8 corridor area.